BlankOn/irgsh-go/README.md

 curl -o- https://raw.githubusercontent.com/BlankOn/irgsh-go/master/utils/scripts/install.sh | bash
 ```

+The command will install the irgsh binaries, default configuration and daemons.
+A spesial user named `irgsh` will also be added to your system.

 ## Components

 Although these can be run in one machine, a minimal IRGSH ecosystem contains four instances and hey depend on Redis as backend (queue, pubsub).